Are you addicted to home remodeling shows? Alisa Taylor, a Cincinnati Loss Control representative is.

 - Research the materials and tools to determine what is needed and the best product to use.

 - Read the labels to determine if products have any health, fire or environmental hazards.

 - Gather all supplies before you start the job.
-Projects take longer when you need to stop, clean up and then run to the store for a forgotten item.
+Projects take longer when you need to stop, clean up and then run to the store for a forgotten item, she found.

 Remember if your home was constructed before 1978, the old paint could contain lead.
 Lead is a serious health hazard, especially for young children.
 If you have reason to suspect lead paint, consult the EPA guidelines on how to proceed.

 If your home was constructed before the 1970s, it may have asbestos in the floor, ceiling or insulation.
 If you think there could be asbestos, contact a professional for an assessment and if needed, removal.

 If you are going to knock down a wall, confirm that it is not load-bearing.

 “If you are not 110 percent certain, call in a professional contractor,” she advised.
 “You can still knock it down yourself, but it is not as easy as it looks on TV.
 I have yet to master kicking a hole in the wall, but I am good with a sledgehammer.”